-Furthermore, he explained that in Italy, every 50 km the spaghetti sauce, meat dishes and wines are different.
+Furthermore, he explained that in Italy, every 50 km the spaghetti sauce, meat dishes, and wines are different.
 He explained that every region uses different ingredients and different recipes – you can’t get the same dish everywhere you go – for example, each region has a different spaghetti sauce.
-Stepfano also explained that spaghetti and meatballs are an American invention – if we see it offered in Italy, it’s for tourists.
+Stefano also explained that spaghetti and meatballs are an American invention – if we see it offered in Italy, it’s for tourists.

 I wanted to talk to the others but language was a barrier

 In the mornings or whenever we’d see our new friends, we’d do our best to say something in Italian and they’d say something in English.
 Pleasantries were exchanged.